inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 databases.
 These mis-matches can be made available to users, enabling them to determine which data is most suitable for their particular purpose.

+[//]: # (What is the EMAP star database?
+In my mind schema and database are not the same.
+I had the feeling that it is the UDS that we are talking about here?)

 Besides automated testing and data comparison, we do manually check random entries in the star database with official hospital records to verify that the data in star is an accurate representation of the records.

+[//]: # (See previous comment)

 ## Storage and Access control